EU AI Act Omnibus: What Irish Firms Need to Know

 Step 2: Set your red lines

 List three to five rules that apply to everyone, with no exceptions.
-Examples: never paste client confidential information into a public AI tool; never send AI-generated advice to a client without human review; never use an AI tool that has not been reviewed by the firm.
+Examples: never paste confidential customer or business information into a public AI tool; never send AI-generated output to a customer without human review; never use an AI tool that has not been reviewed by the business.

 Step 3: Write a one-page AI policy

-In plain English, answer four questions: What tools are permitted?
+Answer four questions in plain English: What tools are permitted?
 Who can use them?
 For what tasks?
 What must a human check before it leaves the firm?
 A one-page policy that is actually read and followed is more valuable than a fifty-page document that is not.
+If your business is already running AI agents rather than just generative AI tools, see AI Governance and Workflow Blueprint for what a fuller structure looks like once the one-page policy is in place.

 Step 4: Train your people